Working on a school project?

-While visiting Virgin Islands National Park and the Park's Visitor Center in Cruz Bay ask a Ranger at the desk how you can become a Junior Ranger.
-When you bring your Junior Ranger workbook back to the Visitor Center, you'll get your Junior Ranger badge and be awarded the Junior Ranger program certificate.
+While visiting Virgin Islands National Park and the Cruz Bay Visitor Center, ask a ranger at the desk how you can become a Junior Ranger.
+When you bring your Junior Ranger workbook back to the visitor center, you'll get your Junior Ranger badge and be awarded the Junior Ranger program certificate.

 The exhibits at the Visitor Center are big and colorful.
 Maybe your favorite will be about coral.
 Everyone likes to look at the raised-relief map of St. John on a large table.
 Watch out!
 Dolphins are watching you from the ceiling!

 Of course the best part of a visit to Virgin Islands National Park is being OUTDOORS!
 Among other things, we have lots of plants and animals that you probably don't have in your backyard.
 This camouflaged lizard is a young iguana.